This article is going a little bit technical so we will go straight forward to the points.

-In our case, Cydiance use digital sensors in all loggers, including USB/Bluetooth and realtime, no exception.
-And we do 3-point calibration with NIST traceable equipment again based on percetage, all process are recorded in internal ERP system for documentary.
+In our case, Cydiance uses digital sensors in all loggers, including USB/Bluetooth and realtime, no exception.
+And we do the 3-point calibration with NIST traceable equipment again based on percentage, all process are recorded in internal ERP system for the documentary.

 Key factor 2: Low temperature performance

 Make sure you get a logger that can work to -30 Celsius if you are shipping something frozen.

-You may well say your frozen shipment is only setting to -18℃, but wait, you never know it may experience temperature lower than -26℃ during working period of refrigerator, and especially when problem happens, it goes down to even lower.
-And the point is, when shit happens, these datas are exactly the ones we looking for.
+You may well say your frozen shipment is only setting to -18℃, but wait, you never know it may experience temperature lower than -26℃ during the working period of the refrigerator, and especially when the problem happens, it goes down to even lower.
+And the point is, when shit happens, these data are exactly the ones we looking for.

 Key factor 3: Failure proof strategy

 All electronic device will make mistakes, therefor a “failure proof strategy” has to be deployed internally.
 For example, anti-static proof, compatibility, low voltage, non-stable connection etc.

-USB temperature logger should be prepared for all these unexpected coincidences, and make sure integrity of content is kept.
-A good logger would be confident to work with an old computer with non-stable voltage usb port, and perform as normal.
+USB temperature logger should be prepared for all these unexpected coincidences, and make sure the integrity of the content is kept.
+A good logger would be confident to work with an old computer with a non-stable voltage USB port and perform as normal.

-This is a factor quite difficult to be proved especially when you are only using several units, but when failure happens, it will cause you huge problem and loss with your load.
+This is a factor quite difficult to be proved especially when you are only using several units, but when failure happens, it will cause you a huge problem and loss with your load.

 We can continue with a lot more to share, but we believe these above should be the most important factors to consider before you make your decisions.